Mise à jour: 18 Sep 2023

 International Decades of the World’s Indigenous Peoples

-The United Nations General Assembly established two International Decades of the World’s Indigenous Peoples: the first 1995 – 2004 (resolution 48/163), and the second 2005 – 2014 (resolution 59/174), with the goal of strengthening international cooperation for solving problems faced by indigenous peoples in important areas such as human rights and the environment.
+The United Nations General Assembly established the first International Decades of the World’s Indigenous Peoples from 1995 to 2004 (resolution 48/163), and the second from 2005 to 2014 (resolution 59/174), with the goal of strengthening international cooperation for solving problems faced by indigenous peoples in important areas such as human rights and the environment.
 The year 2022 marks the beginning of a new decade for the indigenous community: the celebration of the Decade of Indigenous Languages 2022 – 2032, following the celebration of 2019 as the International Year of Indigenous Languages.

 United Nations Declaration on the Rights of Indigenous Peoples